We are mindful of how our actions impact on the environment and our aim is for your experience to be as sustainable as possible.

 Red kites can often be seen flying overhead.
 If you listen carefully you will hear owls hooting at night.
 Birders will enjoy looking through binoculars to identify what it present in the meadow during your visit.

-For information on local nature reserves please search online for Welsh Wildlife Ceredigion.
-This will lead you to a page showing the relevant sites.
+Local nature reserves are run by the Welsh Wildlife Trust please click here for information.
 The closest to us are at Nanteos – you could combine a nature visit with afternoon tea – and the Rheidol Valley.
+Three nature reserves are run by Ceredigion County Council in or very close to Aberystwyth.
+Click here for more information.

 The welcome hamper will be sourced from local suppliers whenever possible.